ME-ICA/tedana/CONTRIBUTING.md

 In the event of confusion, please open a draft pull request of what you're working on and indicate the problem you're having so that a developer can help you.
-We strongly recommend you *not* use the `git rebase` command when working with and contributing to the `tedana` repository.

 ### Comprehensive Developer Guide
 For additional, in-depth information on contributing to `tedana`, please see our Developing Guidelines on [readthedocs][link_developing_rtd].